 ||Check current conditions or call Mt.
 Baker Ranger District office or Glacier Public Service Center.

-From Glacier, travel east on Mt.
-Baker Highway SR 542 to 12.5 miles east of the Glacier Public Service Center.
-Then turn left on Hannegan Pass Road #32.
-Follow Road #32 for 5.3 miles to the trailhead and parking at the end of the road.
+Travel east on Mt.
+Baker Highway SR 542 to 12.5 miles east of the Glacier Public Service Center, in Glacier Washington.
+Then turn left on Hannegan Pass Road (Forest Service road 32).
+Follow FS road 32 for 5.3 miles to the trailhead and parking at the end of the road.

 Black bears frequent the area.
 Food and scented items need to be stored in a secure manner.